Daiei Film: Golden era

-Bankruptcy and afterward
+Bankruptcy

 Suffering from Nagata's profligacy and an industry-wide decline in attendance, Daiei tried to stay alive by teaming up with Nikkatsu to create Dainichi Eihai, but eventually declared bankruptcy in December 1971.
 Art director Yoshinobu Nishioka and some of the studio's other employees founded Eizo Kyoto Production.
 Other members of the union, however, succeeded in getting Yasuyoshi Tokuma, the president of the publishing house Tokuma Shoten, to revive the company in 1974.
 The company continued as a producer, making only a small number of films, some of which were big budget spectaculars like the international co-production The Go Masters (1982), a new Gamera trilogy (1995, 1996 and 1999), art house hits like Shall We Dance?
 (1996), and genre films like Kiyoshi Kurosawa's Pulse or Takashi Miike's Dead or Alive films.

 Following the passing of Yasuyoshi Tokuma, Daiei Film Co. was sold to the Kadokawa Shoten Publishing Co.
-In November 2002, Chairman Maihiko Kadokawa announced that Daiei Film Co. would merge with the company’s own film division, Kadokawa Pictures, to form Kadokawa-Daiei Film Co.
-Ltd. In 2004, it dropped the name Daiei and is now known simply as Kadokowa Pictures.
+In November 2002, Chairman Maihiko Kadokawa announced that Daiei Film Co. would merge with the company's own film division, Kadokawa Pictures, to form Kadokawa-Daiei Film Co.
+Ltd. In 2004, it dropped the name Daiei and went by the name Kadokowa Pictures.
+The studio now goes by the name; Kadokawa Daiei Studio Co., Ltd.